Pope's resignation could hurt Berlusconi in Italian vote

 However, some pollsters were sceptical that Benedict’s historic decision could affect voting behaviour as all the biggest parties were well known and their broad policy positions have already been laid out.

-Nicola Piepoli of the prominent Piepoli Institute said he believed the center left’s lead had already stabilized, while Maurizio Pessato of the SWG agency said the election race would soon force its way back to the front of Italy’s news agenda.
+Nicola Piepoli of the prominent Piepoli Institute said he believed the centre left’s lead had already stabilised, while Maurizio Pessato of the SWG agency said the election race would soon force its way back to the front of Italy’s news agenda.